KJHJason/Cultured-Downloader-Logic/api/cf/python_scripts/README.md

   - You might need to add `/usr/X11/bin` to your PATH.
   - Run `which xvfb` to check if `xvfb` is installed.
   - If you're facing issues, look up for a fix on StackOverflow as I don't have a MacOS device to test this.
+  - Alternatively, you can run the script using the provided Docker image.